Powder, crabs, ramen and beer. What do these things have in common? These are probably some of the best things about Hokkaido!

 That evening we all went out and enjoyed a delicious yakiniku meal for Nate’s birthday, I took it easy and laid off the booze and slowly consumed some rice with vegetables.
 I surely didn’t want to miss the trip to Niseko!

 Niseko was supposed to be the BEST place for skiing/riding in Hokkaido and I’m sure it would have been, if it were actually cold outside!
 When our bus dropped us off at the mountain it was actually raining… RAINING!!
 Seriously?!?
 Luckily for us there was a beautiful hotel with lots of comfy seating and plenty of alcohol.
 We all grabbed a seat and ordered up some spirits to lift our spirits.
 After a couple hours of conversation and beverages a few of us headed out to the slopes, determined to make the best of the day.
-It was unfortunate that the top was closed, as it would have been my first time skiing on a bald summit.
+It was unfortunate that the top was closed, as it would have been my first time skiing above tree-line.
 We seriously lack elevation in New England, and therefore, I’ve only known summits to have trees.
 The skiing wasn’t the worst, nor was it the best, though.
 Either way, we made the best of it and I must say, I had a pretty good time!

 That evening we celebrated Mike’s birthday with my favorite Japanese food, Ramen!
 We all piled into one of the many Ramen restaurants jammed into this tiny alley (Ramen Alley) in the middle of the city and it was delicious!!
 I ordered a Ramen bowl with corn and a hunk of butter (about two tablespoons worth).
 Apparently this Ramen bowl is specific to Hokkaido, so I figured, “While in Rome (or in my case, Hokkaido)…”!
 After stuffing ourselves with noodles and such, we headed to an Irish Pub.
 I realize this would sound totally normal if we were back in the states, but keep in mind, we’re in Japan.
 Irish or any other sort of nationality-themed restaurants or bars always end up being quite amusing.
 Let’s just say that they’re less “Irish” and more “the Japanese’s interpretation of Irish”.
 I often wonder if it’s the same in other countries where there’s not much outside influence from other cultures.
 After a few drinks and many laughs, we all headed back to the hotel.
 As we were getting ready for bed a somewhat familiar sound filled the air, it took my brain a second to recall that it was the sound our phones make to warn us of a quake that’s about to hit (the alerts only sound for larger earthquakes).
 “Awesome!”, I thought to myself, “Just the sound I wanted to hear 12 stories up in a hotel room!”
 Sure enough, about five-ten seconds after the alert the hotel started creaking and swaying.
 Thankfully, the Japanese know how to build earthquake resistant buildings WAY better than they know how to decorate Irish Pubs, as the earthquake simply rocked us to sleep.